bioexcel/qmmm_bpg/QM_treatment.rst

 a DFT calculation.

-There are many choices of XC functional, with different levels of accuracy, however increased accuracy usually requires longer run time to solve so this is a trade-off that you will have to consider when picking your functional.
+There are many choices of XC functional, with different levels of accuracy, however increased accuracy usually requires longer run time, so this is a trade-off that you will have to consider when picking your functional.

 The XC functional is set up is described in the XC section of the CP2K input.
-You will also want to consider your choice of pseudopotential in combination with your XC functional, some pseudopotentials have been optimised for given XC functionals.
+You will also want to consider your choice of pseudopotential in combination with your XC functional, some pseudopotentials have been optimised for given XC functionals, these include the functional type in their name e.g. GTH_PBE.

 The table below lists the XC functional options available in CP2K from least to most accurate, and gives a overview of each option.